The Purchase Contract and Addenda

 - If you’re making a full cash purchase (no loan or mortgage), you’ll need a bank statement(s) showing available funds to cover the purchase price and closing costs, or a source of funds letter provided by your bank or financial institution;

 - If you’re planning to finance any part of the purchase with a new loan, you’ll need to provide a lender pre-qualification;

 - You’ll also need “Earnest money”in the form of a personal check or wire transfer (usually at least 1% of the offer is customary) to open escrow in the event your offer is accepted;

-- If your purchase will be contingent on the sale (and closing) of another property, a copy of your fully executed purchase contract and all addenda is also required.
+- If your purchase will be contingent on the sale of another property, a copy of your fully executed purchase contract and all addenda is also required.

 Negotiation and Contract Acceptance